Gaius Iulius Caesar Germanicus

 Caligula is one of those emperors we rarely know from their real names.
 Germanicus, as a commander, was more often in military camps than at home.
 Therefore, his wife and son often accompanied him while he was performing his duties.
 And there, to the delight of the legions, he dressed little Gaius in military clothes and put on his sandals.
 This way his nickname was made: Caligae.
 This is nothing but the name of the sandals that the legionaries wore.
 It can be also explained as a “little caliga”.
 The “little caliga” was regarded as the mascot of the army; according to Tacitus1, when one time there was unrest in the army, Germanicus threatened to leave the camp Agrippina and Caligula.
 Legionnaires were so tied to them that they begged the general for understanding and stopped unrest.

 In 17 CE the whole family moved to the East.
 Two years later, the father of the Germanicus family died.
 Orphaned Gaius lived with his mother and five siblings in Rome.
 He was there to witness the atrocities that fell on his loved ones after the praetorian prefect Sejanus came to power.
 His mother in 29 CE sent to the island Pandateria, where she died in 33 CE.
 The elder brother, Nero, was imprisoned on Pontia and died in 31 CE.
-Mean brother Drusus, kept on Palatine, died in 33 CE Gaius was saved thanks to the fact that he was still considered a child.
+Mean brother Drusus kept on Palatine, died in 33 CE Gaius was saved thanks to the fact that he was still considered a child.
 His only sisters were: Agrippina the Younger, Julia Drusilla and Julia Livilla.
-There were rumors about their incestuous relationships.
+There were rumours about their incestuous relationships.
 After the deportation of his mother, Gaius was looked after by his great-grandmother, Livia.
-She died in 29 CE Then the boy lived with his grandmother, Antonia, whom respected even the suspicious emperor Tiberius.
+She died in 29 CE Then the boy lived with his grandmother, Antonia, who respected even the suspicious emperor Tiberius.